tahoe-lafs/tahoe-lafs/docs/proposed/magic-folder/remote-to-local-sync.rst

 directory should link a corresponding zero-length file in its DMD, at a name that ends with the encoded directory separator character.

-We want to enable dynamic configuration of the set of clients subscribed to a Magic Folder, without having to reconfigure or restart each client when another client joins.
-To support this, we have a single parent DMD that links to all of the client DMDs, named by their client nicknames.
-Then it is possible to change the contents of the parent DMD in order to add clients.
-Note that a client DMD should not be unlinked from the parent directory unless all of its files are first copied to some other client DMD.
+We want to enable dynamic configuration of the membership of a Magic Folder collective, without having to reconfigure or restart each client when another client joins.
+To support this, we have a single collective directory that links to all of the client DMDs, named by their client nicknames.
+If the collective directory is mutable, then it is possible to change its contents in order to add clients.
+Note that a client DMD should not be unlinked from the collective directory unless all of its files are first copied to some other client DMD.

 A client needs to be able to write to its own DMD, and read from other DMDs.
-To be consistent with the `Principle of Least Authority`_, each client's reference to its own DMD is a write capability, whereas its reference to the parent DMD is a read capability.
+To be consistent with the `Principle of Least Authority`_, each client's reference to its own DMD is a write capability, whereas its reference to the collective directory is a read capability.
 The latter transitively grants read access to all of the other client DMDs and the files linked from them, as required.

 .. _`Principle of Least Authority`: http://www.eros-os.org/papers/secnotsep.pdf